cspotcode/typescript-toolbelt/README.md

  * Declared return type is the same as the passed function `fn`.
  * However, at runtime, always returns undefined and never invokes `fn`.
  * Useful for getting the type of an expression without any runtime side-effects.
- * TypeScript otherwise doesn't have any syntax for getting the inferred type of an expression.
+ * TypeScript otherwise doesn't have any syntax for extracting the inferred type of an expression.
  *
  * Usage:
  *    const __ignored = typeOfExpression(() => classFactoryFoo('bar'));